 CELLULAR ONE OF NORTHEAST ARIZONA

-Cellular One has the best, or only coverage, in and around the Native American lands along the northeast Arizona and northwest New Mexico border with additional coverage in the extreme southeastern corner of Utah.
+Cellular One has very good coverage in and around the Native American lands along the northeast Arizona and northwest New Mexico border with additional coverage in the extreme southeastern corner of Utah.
+Parts of their network have been upgraded to 4G - LTE and the rest operates at 3G.
 They have a number of special, low-cost wireless programs.
 They also support fixed wireless service for homes away from wirelines.
 They offer a number of reasonable plans with various levels of Data add-ons.
 They have a good selection of phone models including Smart phones and older iPhones.
-Their prepaid plans are only available with a few phones but there is a huge number of Data and Messaging add-ons.
-They have a few creative programs including a "Free Phone for Life" plan.
-Most of the network offers 3G coverage.
-They support Lifeline plans and, in some areas, a separate high speed wireless broadband service.
+Their prepaid plans are only available with a few phone models but there are multiple Data and Messaging add-ons.
+They have a few creative programs including "Free Phone for Life" and they support Lifeline plans.

 Choice serves rural and small-town customers in 9 western US states.
 They offer mostly National "Unlimited" plans at a fixed price, starting at $20 a month, $30 with some data included.
 They use CDMA phones, they have excellent coverage, and their plans have a simplified structure that includes a certain amount of US roaming minutes.
 They have a moderate number of phone models including Smart phones and they allow you to bring your own phone from another CDMA carrier.
 All plans are prepaid so there are no contracts, and they offer monthly, pay-as-you-go and pay-per-day plans, and an Unlimited Data plan.
 Most areas support 3G broadband and 4G-LTE in the Navajo Nation.
 They offer wireless Internet devices which could give you the fastest broadband service available in a rural area.
 Choice supports Free or low-cost LifeLine service.
 There is no relationship between this Choice Wireless and the Choice Wireless in northern Texas.